 The problem: Hunching over or using a death-grip on the handrail cheats your body and can throw off your alignment, jarring your spine, shoulders, and elbows.

 Better Technique on Cardio Machines

 Don't set the incline or resistance so high that it causes you to hang on to the machine too tightly.
 Use a natural gait with a light grip.
 For a more challenging workout, hold on lightly with one hand and move the other arm, switching arms periodically.
+Walking on a treadmill without holding on also helps strengthen your core.
 And save the reading for after your workout so you can focus on good form.